-- 4. Nose Plates - Place the keel and the leading-edge tubes on a pair of trestles.

-- The leading edges are not defined for right/left, but do have a inside and outside.
-Examine the holes close to the outer end, where the crossbar attach: the smaller (8mm) hole should be turned to the outside of the frame, with the larger (10mm) hole turned to the inside. - Place the two large nylon cup washers (P355010), located on the underside of the keel, to align with the bolt holes. - Assemble the nose-catch tensioning rail (D251010) pointing rearward from the bolts. - The 6-14 and 8-18 nylon washers (B820610 and B820810) are used between the tubes and the nose plates (D255010). - Nylon washers 8-30-3 B930810 are placed under the Nylstop of the assembly screws of the leading edge to serve as a support to each of the central battens. - Note that the rear keel bolt, screw FHC 6-85-15 (B168710) is longer than the front one, screw FHC 6-80-12 (B168310), with two 6x14 stainless steel washers (B810610) on top of the upper nose plate to hold the upper rigging cable later.
-Do not tighten this nut yet. - Apply threadlock and tighten the other bolts gently, being careful not to crush any of the tubes by over-tightening the bolts!
+- Refer to drawings OP10-05BA and U022193-M030. - Place the keel and the leading-edge tubes on a pair of trestles. - The leading edges are not defined for right/left, but do have a inside and outside.
+Examine the holes close to the outer end, where the crossbar attach: the smaller (8mm) hole should be turned to the outside of the frame, with the larger (10mm) hole turned to the inside. - Note that the nose plates are positioned with their longest side forward. - Place the two large nylon cup washers (P355010), located on the underside of the keel, to align with the bolt holes. - Assemble the nose-catch tensioning rail (D251010) pointing rearward from the bolts. - The 6-14 and 8-18 nylon washers (B820610 and B820810) are used between the tubes and the nose plates (D255010). - Note that the rear keel bolt, screw FHC 6-85-15-11 (B168711) is longer than the front one, screw FHC 6-80-12 (B168010), with two 6x14 stainless steel washers (B810610) on top of the upper nose plate to hold the upper rigging cable later.
+Do not tighten this nut yet.

+• Apply threadlock and tighten the other bolts gently, being careful not to crush any of the tubes by over-tightening the bolts!
 The leading edges must be free to pivot when rigging and unrigging, so only tighten the bolts until there is no more free play, and make sure to tighten them evenly.
 This can be checked by making sure the plates remain parallel.

-O Do not assemble the goose neck and lower front cables at this point.
+1 Do not assemble the goose neck and lower front cables at this point.

-- 5. Fitting Crossbar to Keel - Refer to drawings U028270-M040 & 45. - Holding the crossbar above the end of the keel, slide the protection sleeve over and up the keel to within about a foot of the nose plate. - Place a spacer (e.g. a broom handle or the kingpost) between the crossbar and the keel, Figure 5-7. - Apply threadlock and tighten the nuts holding the lugs of the restraining straps to the crossbar, leaving enough slack to allow forceful rotation of the plates.
+- 5. Fitting Crossbar to Keel - Refer to drawings U022193-M040. - Holding the crossbar above the end of the keel, slide the protection sleeve over and up the keel to within about a foot of the nose plate. - Place a spacer (e.g. a broom handle or the kingpost) between the crossbar and the keel, Figure 5-7. - Apply threadlock and tighten the nuts holding the lugs of the restraining straps to the crossbar on the screws BHC 6-94-10 (B069410), leaving enough slack to allow forceful rotation of the plates.
 Some thread (just a little) should show from the nut.
-It may help to tighten the nuts quite firmly, and then back-off a little to allow the required movement. - Pull the back-up pull back bridle firmly down the sides of the crossbar and carefully secure them with a self-tapping screw (B199010) into the hole in the crossbar, placing a countersunk washer M6 (B830610) between the screw and the back-up pull back bridle, Figure 5-8.

-• Remove the spacer.
+It may help to tighten the nuts quite firmly, and then back-off a little to allow the required movement. - Pull the back-up pull back bridle firmly down the sides of the crossbar and carefully secure them with a self-tapping screw (B199010) into the hole in the crossbar, placing a countersunk washer M6 (B830610) between the screw and the back-up pull back bridle, Figure 5-8. - Remove the spacer.